-AL Action Level: The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.
-CU Color Units

-- MCL Maximum Contaminant Level: The highest level of a contaminant that is allowed in drinking water.
+- AL Action Level: The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.
+CU Color Units - MCL Maximum Contaminant Level: The highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology. - MCLG Maximum Contaminant Level Goal: The level of a contaminant in drinking water below which there is no known or expected risk to health.
-MCLGs allow for a margin of safety - MRDL Maximum Residual Disinfectant Level: The highest level of a disinfectant allowed in drinking water.
+MCLGs allow for a margin of safety. - MRDL Maximum Residual Disinfectant Level: The highest level of a disinfectant allowed in drinking water.
 There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants. - MRDLG Maximum Residual Disinfectant Level Goal: The level of a drinking water disinfectant below which there is no known or expected risk to health.
 MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contamination. - NA Not Applicable - NL State of Connecticut customer notification level - NTU Nephelometric Turbidity Units, a measure of the presence of particles.
-Low turbidity is an indicator of high-quality water. - pCi/L Picocuries per liter - ppb parts per billion, or micrograms per liter (ug/L) - ppm parts per million, or milligrams per liter (mg/L) - SMCL Secondary Maximum Contaminant Level - 90th percentile value in copper monitoring.
-Result is representative of customer sampling stagnant water.
-No locations exceeded the action level for copper. - 90th percentile value in lead monitoring.
-Result is representative of customer sampling stagnant water.
-No locations exceeded the action level for lead. - Reported value is the highest measurement for disinfection by-products in the distribution system.
-Values in the range are individual measurements. - Measured at representative locations within the distribution system.
+Low turbidity is an indicator of high-quality water. - parts per billion, or micrograms per liter (ug/L) ppb - ppm parts per million, or milligrams per liter (mg/L) - SMCL Secondary Maximum Contaminant Level 90th percentile value in copper monitoring.
+Result is - representative of customer sampling stagnant water.
+One location out of 5 exceeded the action level for conner 90th percentile value in lead monitoring.
+Result is - representative of customer sampling stagnant water.
+No locations exceeded the action level for lead. - ۸ Measured at representative locations within the distribution system. - The West Shore System exceeded the copper action level in 2017 with one of five samples measuring higher than the level.
+Aquarion Water Company has submitted a corrosion control plan for CT Department of Public Health approval.